 Meals are hearty, delicious and kid-friendly.
 Breakfast entrees are supplemented with a fruit and yogurt bar.
 Lunch offers a soup, and dinner has a rice and bean bar.
 A vegetarian entree is available at all meals and reasonable accommodations may be made for campers with food allergies.
 A chalkboard displayed in the Dining Lodge lists all the items on the menu as well as any common allergens found in each dish.

-Campers who have dietary restrictions or allergies should plan to supplement meals with personal food.
+Campers who have dietary restrictions or allergies are encouraged to bring any preferred snacks or meal supplements.
 Personal food must be checked in to the Kitchen.
 Due to the number of children with severe nut allergies, Green River Preserve strives to be a nut-free community.
 Products containing peanuts or tree nuts are not allowed in the Dining Lodge or Kitchen.
 Please call the camp office at 828-698-8828 if you have questions about meals, allergies, or dietary restrictions.

 We feel that birthdays are very special and we will enjoy celebrating them with your child.
 Homemade goodies are prepared by our cooks, so please do not send baked goods or sweets.
 Counselors will enjoy decorating the cabin with balloons and crepe paper.
 We welcome any additional table or cabin decorations.